BhadraNivedita/How-to-handle-missing-value-with-MICE-in-R/README.md

 ### Summary

 Using MICE for multivariate imputation in R is a powerful way to handle missing data.
 By generating multiple imputations, MICE provides a robust framework for dealing with the uncertainty introduced by missing values, ensuring that subsequent analyses are more reliable.

+There is another example in this repository in a different dataset as a Jupyter notebook.